Diagonal flow detects topology of strata: Preliminaries

 \begin{definition} Suppose that $q \in \calC$ is a differential.
-Let $z$ be a zero, regular point, or pole of $q$.
-Let $v$ be a unit tangent vector at $z$ pointing along the horizontal foliation.
+Suppose that $z$ lies in $Z(q)$.
+Suppose that $v$ is a unit tangent vector, at $z$, pointing along some leaf of the horizontal foliation.
 We call the pair $(q, v)$ a \emph{rooted} differential. \end{definition}

-The usual difference between the order of a point and the total angle at a point allows us to show that the number of rootings of $q$ is $4g - 4 + 2|Z|$.
+Recalling the difference between the order of a point and the total angle at a point gives a naive count of $4g - 4 + 2|Z(q)|$ for the number of rootings of $q$.
 However, some rootings of $q$ may be equivalent to others when $q$ has a symmetry.

-Rooted differentials are intended to reproduce the notion of a \emph{marked translation surface} that is widely used in the literature \cite{Yoc,Boi}.
-We use $\calC^{\root}$ to denote the space of rooted differentials.
+Rooted differentials are intended to reproduce the notion of a \emph{marked translation surface} that is widely used in the literature: see~\cite[Section 6.10]{Yoc} and~\cite[Section 3]{Boi1}.
+We use $\calC_\root$ to denote the space of rooted differentials.

+\begin{lemma} Suppose that $\calC$ is a stratum component with non-empty singularity data.
+Then $\calC_\root$ is a manifold.
+Furthermore, the map $\calC_\root \to \calC$ forgetting the root is an orbifold covering map of finite degree. \end{lemma}

+The manifold $\calC_\root$ may not be connected.
+This happens, for example, when $q$ has singularities of different orders.
+We fix any one component; in a slight abuse of notation, from now on we will call this component $\calC_\root$.

+\begin{remark} One drawback of $\calC_\root$ is that the $\SL(2, \RR)$--action on $\calC$ does not lift.
+However, the diagonal action does lift, and this is all we will need below.
+We finally remark that there is a natural action of the universal cover $\cover{\SL}(2, \RR)$ on $\calC_\root$. \end{remark}